You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Also Read: Cypress Tree of Baylangdra Ney, The Hidden Treasure of the Bull Cliff

-The cypress tree at the entrance behind the Lhakhang is believed to have grown from Guru Rinpoche’s walking staff.
+The cypress tree at the entrance behind the Lhakhang is believed to have grown from Guru Rinpoche’s walking staff (Chakhar).
 When Guru Rinpoche subdued Shelging Karpo, the local deity agreed to become a protective deity of Buddhism.
 Guru Rinpoche planted his walking staff in the ground to seal this agreement.
 The tree is 1201 years old.
 Every attempt by the monks to propagate the tree has been futile.
-The cones of holy cypress trees are hung to protect from misfortunes.

 It is believed to have been planted upside down to the disbelief of science, and if the deformation is still seen among the branches, is there anything to consider?
 The tree’s guardian is also believed to have been entrusted to Shelging Karpo – the local deity subdued by Guru Rinpoche.
 Hence, for anything to do with trees, special permission must be sought from the clay idol of the deity in the sanctum by rolling a pair of dice.

 According to the Lam, an incident had happened in the past where red blood oozed out instead of the tree sap when a monk saw the tree branch to be used as ‘Zung’ (inner relics) for a newly built stupa.
-The monk survived for another three years after this incident.
+After this incident, the monk just lived for three years.

 Kurjey Tshechu

 An annual festival called Kurjey Tshechu is conducted on the 10th day of the 5th month of Bhutanese calendar.
 The festival commemorates the birth anniversary of Guru Rinpoche, who introduced Buddhism to Bhutan.
-It is a one-day celebration where monks perform traditional mask dances, and the festival concludes with the unfurling of a giant Guru Thongdroel.
-The annual Kurje Kagay Drubchen was instituted in 1989 by Her Majesty the Royal Grandmother Ashi Kezang Choden Wangchuck.
+It is a three-day celebration where monks perform traditional mask dances, and the festival concludes with the unfurling of a giant Guru Thongdroel.

 Best Time to Visit Bumthang Kurjey Lhakhang